sushi4me/dump1090/README.md

 however if you are interested in very reliable data I suggest to use the --no-fix command line switch in order to disable error fixing.

-Performances and sensibility of detection
+##Performances and sensibility of detection
----

 In my limited experience Dump1090 was able to decode a big number of messages even in conditions where I encountered problems using other programs, however